-People have been eating fish for as long as humankind has had the tools and ingenuity to catch them – but it’s not as though we’re alone in the animal kingdom in finding flavour and nutrition from beneath the waves.
+People have been eating fish for as long as humankind has had the tools and ingenuity to catch them – but it’s not as though we’re alone in the animal kingdom in finding flavor and nutrition from beneath the waves.

-While cats are perhaps more famously fond of these aquatic appetisers, can dogs eat fish too?
+While cats are perhaps more famously fond of these aquatic appetizers, can dogs eat fish too?
 The answer is yes – but to understand how to safely serve fish up for your dog, take a look at this guide.

 Is fish good for dogs?

-Nutrition experts always point out the health benefits of we human beings eating fish, and it certainly is true that dogs can get a lot of benefits from eating fish as well.
+Nutrition experts always point out the health benefits of human beings eating fish, and it certainly is true that dogs can get a lot of benefits from eating fish as well.

-Fish is very good for dogs, if prepared and served up the right way, thanks to its omega oils and protein content.
+Fish is very good for dogs if prepared and served up the right way, thanks to its omega oils and protein content.

-In fact, it’s entirely possible that your dog has been eating fish for quite some time already, as dog food manufacturers often use fish in their recipes for its superb nutritional value and to really round out what their preprepared meals can offer your pet.
+In fact, it’s entirely possible that your dog has been eating fish for quite some time already, as dog food manufacturers often use fish in their recipes for its superb nutritional value and to round out what their preprepared meals can offer your pet.

 As such, if you’re thinking about introducing fish to your dog’s dinner, you have nothing to fear.